xregistry/spec/core/spec.md

 Unless otherwise noted, all attributes and extensions MUST be mutable and MUST be one of the following data types:
-- `any` - an attribute of this type is one that is not unknown in advance and be one of the concrete types listed here
+- `any` - an attribute of this type is one whose type is not known in advance and MUST be one of the concrete types listed here
 - `array` - an ordered set of values whose values are all of the same data type - one of the types listed here
 - `boolean` - case sensitive `true` or `false`